janflyborg/gobuildall/README.md

 # gobuildall
 Small utility that compiles all packages and all tests in a Go project without keeping the resulting binaries.
-Useful when added as an external command to the Golang IDE or VS Code if you want a button or a keyboard shortcut that compiles (and which thereby syntax checks) all relevant files in your project (including the tests, that a normal build would have skipped).
+Useful when added as an external command to the GoLand IDE or VS Code if you want a button or a keyboard shortcut that compiles (and which thereby syntax checks) all relevant files in your project (including the tests, that a normal build would have skipped).

 When invoked like this: